Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 The phenotype of the plants was collected and is available in file [phenotype_sequenced_individuals.csv](data/phenotype_sequenced_individuals.csv).
 For more details on how the phenotypic traits were measured see the publication methods.

-The figures showing the distribution of the phenotypes and the difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
+The figures showing the boxplots of the phenotype values and the statistical difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
 The same script also performs a normality test.

 ## Pipeline

-All analyses were performed on the reference genome sequence of P. axillaris N version 4.03 available on NCBI GenBank under the accession JANRMM000000000 (submission accepted, currently being processed by NCBI).
+All analyses were performed on the reference genome sequence of *P. axillaris* N version 4.03 available on NCBI GenBank under the accession JANRMM000000000 (submission accepted, currently being processed by NCBI).

+Software versions and versions of R libraries are listed at the bottom of this page.

 ### Read preparation